airpair/git-powered-collaborative-blogging/post.md

 TODO *Insert funny pic of octocat with airpair brace and pencil*

+TODO add CTA to subscribe to the AirPair Content Mailing List

 ### 1.1 `touch` TLDR;annoucement

 Today I'm excited to annouce one of the coolest and innovative projects I've ever been involed with.
 Pretty much anything part git or Octocat is already going to be cool.
 But if you've enjoyed the AirPair blog before already, it gives me great pleasure to let you know how much more awesome it's going to get.
 From today onwards you're invited both as author or reader to contribute to our blog with our new *Github Powered Collaborative Publishing Workflow*.